 They will ask if no contact makes their ex miss them or want to get back together, if the no contact rule works on men, women, etc.

-If you want to know what is he thinking during no contact (or she), this article will explain the concept for both the male and female mind.
+If you want to know what is he thinking during no contact (or she), this article will explain the concept for both the male and female mind during no contact.

 Many people who call me for coaching to get their ex back feel that when their ex broke up with them that a switch was flicked in their ex’s mind so that now their ex is cold and no longer feels anything for them.
 Unless your ex is truly dealing with mental problems or genuine/clinical character flaws, that is not the case.